xdmnl/api-documentation/source/includes/_oauth.md

 | redirect_uri | string            | The URL in your application where users will be redirected after authorization.    |
 | grant_type   | string            | The grant type used to get the authorization code.
 Needs to be `authorization_code`|

-## 4. Exchange Refresh Token for new tokens
+## 4. Use Refresh Token to obtain new tokens

 ```http
 POST /oauth/token HTTP/1.1